Samsung Galaxy S8 The Best Microsoft Phone So Far

 - Dedicated Samsung users will find it as a very profitable and time-saving merger of their personal and professional spaces.

 However, Samsung is in no way the first smartphone company to have tried to bring Windows to smartphones.
-One of the first such attempts was the Nokia Lumia series, followed by the Motorola Atrix 4G, the Asus PadFone, Canonical’s many attempts and HP’s Elite X3 which also ushered in the continuum concept, an idea that is being used even with the current Samsung phone.
-According to Business Insider however, Samsung’s offering are the best around and may even make the idea of Windows and smartphones a success at last!
+One of the first such attempts was the Nokia Lumia series, followed by the Motorola Atrix 4G, the Asus PadFone, Canonical’s many attempts, and HP’s Elite X3 which also ushered in the continuum concept, an idea that is being used even with the current Samsung phone.
+According to Business Insider, however, Samsung’s offering is the best around and may even make the idea of Windows and smartphones a success at last!

 From a business point of view, company’s should take this interest in Windows into account and design apps that will work even when the phone is connected to a larger screen, or serving as a PC.
 That is where App Socio can help you build the perfect app.